browserengineering/book/book/advanced-rendering.md

 title: Advanced visual effects, GPU acceleration and compositing ...

-In chapter 2, you learned how to draw text to the screen and implement scrolling; in chapter 5 you will learn how to draw styled boxes, and in chapter 6 how to parse and apply style sheets to change those styles.
-This extra chapter is a whirlwind tour of many of the additional effects browsers offer, the concepts underlying them, and techniques browsers use to take full advantage of modern computer hardware to accelerate these effects.
+In [Chapter 2](graphics.md), you learned how to draw text to the screen and implement scrolling; in (Chapter 5)[layout.md] you will learn how to draw styled boxes, and in [Chapter 6][styles.md] how to parse and apply style sheets to change those styles.
+This chapter is a whirlwind tour of many of the additional effects browsers offer, the concepts underlying them, and techniques browsers use to take full advantage of modern computer hardware to accelerate these effects.

 Visual effects
 ==============